seanslma/maki/Python/Conda/Issue.md

 If the `conda-build` package is installed in the environment name `dev`, then the `dev` environment becomes base after activation.

-This means we should only install `conda-build` in base env.
+This means we should only install `conda-build` in base env not other envs.